bisterix-studio/parley/docs/latest/concepts/architecture.md

 times within a Dialogue Sequence to create highly intricate behaviours and gameplay.
 The sky is the limit for how these can be combined!

+For information about Nodes can be found [here](../nodes/index.md).

 ## Edge

 A connection between two nodes.
 They have a direction defined by two attributes: